LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 }
 ```

-(b) Draw the flowchat for the code snippet
+(b) Draw the flowchart for the code snippet

 ```C
 if (x > y) {